-POET, WRITER, PHOTOGRAPHER, EDUCATOR
+POET, PHOTOGRAPHER, EDUCATOR

 She was the featured visual artist in TORCH Literary Journal’s 2016 Spring/Summer issue and has additional photographic works published in the Mfon: Women Photographers of the African Diaspora 2017 anthology featuring over 100 women photographers of African descent from around the world.
 A Pushcart Prize and Best of the Net Anthology nominee, she was a recipient of a scholarship from the Fine Arts Work Center and has received fellowships from the Callaloo Creative Writing Workshop and The Watering Hole.